 - There is no strict rule prohibiting eating on trains, but during my 8-day stay, I have never seen anyone do this.

 - It is rare for guys to stand up to let women sit down.
 However, priority seats are also available on select train wagons illustrated by a label on the seat or icons by the windows.
 For buses, seats near the entrances/exits are all priority seats.
-Wagons for women only are also available, this is usually in the middle and is labeled in pink with the text “Women Only” outside the wagon.
+Wagons for women only are also available (at least I saw some in Osaka and Tokyo), this is usually in the middle and is labeled in pink with the text “Women Only” outside the wagon.

-- Several stations do not have escalators, plan your route ahead to avoid going around aimlessly, especially if you have luggage.
+- Several stations do not have escalators in Tokyo, plan your route ahead to avoid going around aimlessly, especially if you have luggage.

 - Let passengers alight before riding any public transport.
 It is an unspoken respect for others followed by everyone.

 - Train tickets are bought from automated ticket machines and are purchased according to fare prices and not the actual location.
 Cost of tickets are placed above the ticket machines.
 Note that you can’t use 1 and 5 yens to purchase tickets, but they do have change available for 10,000 yen bills.
-Most of the locals have IC cards (equivalent to beep card) so there is usually no line at ticket machines.
-These machines have English translation option and have a convenient bulk order buttons on the left side.
+Most of the locals have IC cards (equivalent to Philippine Beep card) so there is usually no line at ticket machines.
+These machines have English translation option and have a convenient bulk order buttons on the left side for multiple passengers.
+If you plan on switching train lines, refer to the fate price on the destination.

 - Fare adjustment machines are located at every station.
 When you purchase tickets and end up realizing you got the wrong one, you can have your tickets adjusted through ATM-like machines via self-service.